MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/adobe-acrobat-as-a-pdf-viewer-in-teams.md

 * Adobe Acrobat as PDF experience in Teams works only on desktop and web clients.
 It is not supported on mobile apps.

 > [!NOTE]
-> From Teams desktop client, If you face any issues while signing to Adobe Acrobat app, you can open Teams in browser and sign in.
-This is a know issues and will be resolved by September, 2022.
+> From Teams desktop client, if you face any issues while signing to Adobe Acrobat app, you can open Teams in browser and sign in.
+This is a known issues and will be resolved by September 2022.